 - The last root rests in Midgard (the land of men) and Jotunheim (the realm of frost giants).
 Beneath Jotunheim rests the head of the wise Mimir and his well of knowledge.

-In Yggdrasill’s branches rests an eagle or hawk, and a squirrel named Ratatoskr scampers down the tree trunk hurling insults at Nidgogg the serpent from the eagle or hawk above.
+In Yggdrasill’s branches rests an eagle or hawk, and a squirrel named Ratatoskr scampers down the tree trunk, hurling insults at Nidgogg, the serpent from the eagle or hawk above.
 He then hustles back up to the eagle or hawk, telling him Nidgogg’s nasty reply.
 There are also four stags who nibble on Yggdrasill’s leaves.
-The animals are all symbols of change, indicating not even Yggdrasil will live forever.
+The animals symbolize change, indicating that not even Yggdrasil will live forever.

 FURTHER SUGGESTED READING